New polling sheds light on public understanding of carbon dioxide removal in the U.S. and U.K.

 Scaling Carbon Removal Through Many Pathways: Lessons from the XPRIZE Winners

 Carbon removal is creating economic opportunities around the world.
 The recent $100 million XPRIZE Carbon Removal competition results underscored the growing momentum for removals and recognized a diverse set of winning carbon removal pathways, business models, and deployment strategies.
-Rather than backing a single breakthrough, the prize affirmed the need for a multifaceted and global approach to carbon removal.
+Among the XPRIZE winners are four members of the Carbon Business Council—Mati Carbon, Vaulted Deep, UNDO, and Planetary—each advancing a distinct and scalable approach.

 Mati Carbon: Empowering Smallholder Farmers through Carbon Removal